Search sheldonbrown.com and sheldonbrown.org

-More about that quote is online.
-OK, so Heinlein (actually, a character in one of his books) said that, and Sheldon quoted that, but anyone accepting that other people have different abilities and educational opportunities shows compassion! -- John Allen, whose wife teaches immigrants whose educational opportunities were very limited in their countries of origin.
+More about that quote.
+OK, so Heinlein (actually, a character in one of his books) said that, and Sheldon quoted that, but anyone who cannot accept that other people have different abilities and educational opportunities shows an unfortunate lack of compassion! -- John Allen, whose wife teaches immigrants who never got to attend school in their countries of origin.

 But also there's this:

 I'm hoping that this article provides an easy guide to some practical math, and helps to dispel math anxiety.
 Also, a longer discussion of the Einstein quote is online, in case you're interested...